TerribleCodes/100-days-of-Node.js/15. Testing/Integration Testing/Integration testing.md

+# Introduction

+* It's the process of testing the application with dependencies.

-# Setting up the environment
+## Setting up the environment when working with Databases

 * In the `default.json` add a new value `db` and set it to the default value.